WHO IS ELIGIBLE FOR THE COMPOSERS’ FUND?

 We advise you only to make a start on the application when (a) you are sure that you’re eligible for this fund; (b) you have a clear case for why the expenditure is so important; and (c) you have a clear rationale as to why the expenditure you want to make is crucial at this stage in your career.

 Deadlines occur twice a year.
-The next deadline for The Composers’ Fund is 16th March 2017 and you can APPLY HERE.
+The next deadline for The Composers’ Fund will be in Autumn 2017.
 We aim to communicate back to all applicants with a decision within twelve weeks.
 All of our funding decisions for the Composers’ Fund are made by an expert group panellists.

 PRS for Music Foundation gratefully acknowledges Esmée Fairbairn Foundation for supporting The Composers’ Fund.